[2025] Ha Giang Loop Map – Full Route, Distances, Highlights & Travel Tips

 Based on years of tour-leading experience, Lila has found that the 3-day itinerary works best for most travelers.
 It strikes the perfect balance between time, cost, and physical energy, making it the most popular option among our international guests exploring the Ha Giang Loop.

-• Day 1: Ha Giang city – Bac Sum Pass – Khau Lan Waterfall – Quan Ba Heaven Gate – Nam Dam Village – Linen Weaving Village – Can Ty Viewpoint – Lao Va Chai – Yen Minh town.
+• Day 1: Ha Giang City – Bac Sum Pass – Khau Lan Waterfall – Quan Ba Heaven Gate – Nam Dam Village – Linen Weaving Village – Can Ty Viewpoint – Lao Va Chai – Yen Minh town.

 • Day 2: Tham Ma Pass – Pho Cao Valley – Nine-turn Pass – Pho Bang Valley – Lao Xa Village – Hmong King’s Palace – Sa Phin, Lo Lo Chai Village – Vietnam-China Border – Northernmost Point of Vietnam – Ma Le Village – Khe Lia Viewpoint – Thien Huong Village – Dong Van Ancient Town.